Authorship Tags

 A0 — Human Authored

-Final text written by a human.
-No AI-generated prose is included.
+Final work created by a human.
+No AI-generated material is included.

 Allowed: